nemanja-spajic/svc-clicklog/README.md

 # svc-clicklog

-Welcome to the svc-clicklog Readme!
+Welcome to the `svc-clicklog` Readme!
 This document provides an overview of the service and its API endpoint for fetching the number of clicks for a campaign.
 The service is designed to provide flexibility in fetching click statistics based on time intervals.

 ## API Endpoint

-The svc-clicklog exposes the following API endpoint:
+The `svc-clicklog` exposes the following API endpoint:

 ### Fetch Clicks for Campaign

-**Endpoint: ```/api/campaign/clicks```**
+**Endpoint: ```/api/campaign/{campaignId}/clicks```**

 **HTTP Method**: ``GET``